Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 Viewing the application in a browser
 ------------------------------------

 We can finally examine our application in a browser (See :ref:`wiki-start-the-application`).
 Launch a browser and visit each of the following URLs, checking that the result is as expected:

 -   http://localhost:6543/ invokes the ``view_wiki`` view.
-This always
-  redirects to the ``view_page`` view of the ``FrontPage`` Page resource.
+    This always redirects to the ``view_page`` view of the ``FrontPage`` Page resource.
     It is executable by any user.

-- http://localhost:6543/FrontPage invokes the ``view_page`` view of the
+-   http://localhost:6543/FrontPage invokes the ``view_page`` view of the ``FrontPage`` Page resource.
-  ``FrontPage`` Page resource.
-This is because it's the :term:`default view` (a view without a ``name``) for ``Page`` resources.
+    This is because it is the :term:`default view` (a view without a ``name``) for ``Page`` resources.
     It is executable by any user.

 -   http://localhost:6543/FrontPage/edit_page invokes the edit view for the FrontPage object.
     It is executable by only the ``editor`` user.
-If a different user (or the anonymous user) invokes it, a login form will be displayed.
-Supplying the credentials with the username ``editor``, password ``editor`` will display the edit page form.
+    If a different user (or the anonymous user) invokes it, then a login form will be displayed.
+    Supplying the credentials with the username ``editor`` and password ``editor`` will display the edit page form.

 -   http://localhost:6543/add_page/SomePageName invokes the add view for a page.
     It is executable by only the ``editor`` user.
     If a different user (or the anonymous user) invokes it, a login form will be displayed.
     Supplying the credentials with the username ``editor``, password ``editor`` will display the edit page form.

-- After logging in (as a result of hitting an edit or add page and submitting the login form with the ``editor`` credentials), we'll see a Logout link in the upper right hand corner.
-When we click it, we're logged out, and redirected back to the front page.
+-   After logging in (as a result of hitting an edit or add page and submitting the login form with the ``editor`` credentials), we will see a Logout link in the upper right hand corner.
+    When we click it, we are logged out, and redirected back to the front page.

+-   To generate a not found error, visit http://localhost:6543/wakawaka which will invoke the ``notfound_view`` view provided by the cookiecutter.